 Where to Stay in Salem

-I think a visit to Salem can be easily done in a day, but if you’re looking for a place to say, there are many lovely Airbnbs and hotels.
+I think a visit to Salem can be easily done in a day from Boston, but if you’re looking for a place to say, there are many lovely apartment rentals and hotels.
 Here are some options for all budgets: